hodcroftlab/enterovirus_a71/README.md

 This repository uses [`git subrepo`](https://github.com/ingydotnet/git-subrepo) to manage copies of ingest scripts in `ingest/vendored`.
 To pull new changes from the central ingest repository, first install `git subrepo` and then follow the instructions in [ingest/vendored/README.md](./ingest/vendored/README.md#vendoring).

 ## Feedback
-For questions or comments, contact me via GitHub at [nadia.neuner-jehle@swisstph.ch](mailto:nadia.neuner-jehle@swisstph.ch).
+For questions or comments, contact me via GitHub or [nadia.neuner-jehle@swisstph.ch](mailto:nadia.neuner-jehle@swisstph.ch).